SF-TAP/SF-TAP.github.io/_posts/2016-06-06-injecting-pcap-files.markdown

 ## pcap Interface

-SF-TAP flow abstractor provides the interface for injecting pcap files.
+SF-TAP flow abstractor provides an interface for injecting pcap files.
 The injection can be done by writing pcap files to the interface as follows.

     $ ls /tmp/sf-tap/pcap